Five Common Issues with Weld-On Hinges and Quick Solutions

 misaligned weld-on hinge installation

 Causes: Misalignment during welding is usually the culprit.
-Common reasons include inaccurate marking or measurement, not using a level or clamps, or an uneven/warped door frame or panel.
+Common reasons include inaccurate marking or measurement, not using a level or clamps, or an uneven or warped door frame or panel.
 These factors cause hinge height or angle deviations.

 Impact: Misalignment puts uneven loads on hinges, increasing friction and stress.
 This accelerates wear, shortens hinge lifespan, and can even lead to sagging or detachment.